thosgood/this-weeks-finds/markdown/201-250/week229.md

      ky

-The subspace is determined by the ratio x/y, which however could be infinite - so it\'s just a point in the rational projective line.
+The subspace is determined by the ratio x/y, which however could be infinite - so it's just a point in the rational projective line.
 So, we get an action of SL(2,Z) on the rational projective line.
 Indeed we get an action of PSL(2,Z) since +-1 act trivially.
-And, you can easily check that it\'s the action we\'ve already seen:
+And, you can easily check that it's the action we've already seen:

      a  b             az + b
            : z  |->  --------
      c  d             cz + d

-In short: \"projectivizing\" the action of mapping class group of the torus on its first homology gives the usual action of PSL(2,Z) on the rational projective line.
+In short: "projectivizing" the action of mapping class group of the torus on its first homology gives the usual action of PSL(2,Z) on the rational projective line.

 What we need next is a natural way to assign to any rational tangle a 1-dimensional subspace of the homology of the torus.
-And this is what Hutchings describes: a rational tangle gives a way of mapping the torus T^2^ into the solid torus Y, and this gives a map on rational homology
+And this is what Hutchings describes: a rational tangle gives a way of mapping the torus T^2 into the solid torus Y, and this gives a map on rational homology

-H~1~(T^2^) → H~1~(Y)
+H_1(T^2) \to H_1(Y)

-whose kernel is a 1-dimensional subspace of H~1~(T^2^).
+whose kernel is a 1-dimensional subspace of H_1(T^2).

-There\'s more stuff to check\....
+There's more stuff to check....

-Personally I\'ve been trying to think of the mapping class group of the 4-punctured sphere as acting on pictures like this:
+Personally I've been trying to think of the mapping class group of the 4-punctured sphere as acting on pictures like this:

 ::: {align="CENTER"}